 - Training Weekend

-- Local English speaking guides, cooks and muleteers
+- Earth’s Edge team of guides, cooks and muleteers

 - All accommodation based on twin sharing in hotels in Delhi & Leh and camping elsewhere.